Skip To Main Content

 • Cybersecurity: BYOD devices are required to be updated with current software updates and be running current version anti-virus/spyware protection software.

 • Software & Updates: Students are responsible for keeping their device updated with the latest software and browser versions to ensure compatibility with school resources.
-Students may need to install some software on their device, for example, in order to take online tests, the student may need to install the Respondus Lockdown Browser on their device.
+Students may need to install some software on their device, for example, in order to take online tests, the teachers may require students to install the Respondus Lockdown Browser on their device.

 • Technical Support: CISD technology will provide limited technical support for BYOD devices since we will not have admin rights and most district licensed software can only be installed on district owned computers.
 However, students do have access to Desktop computers in locations like libraries if they experience technology problems on their BYOD device.
 Hardware repairs of BYOD devices are the responsibility of the family.
 Technicians will be able to provide some technical support information, like what Wi-Fi to connect to, or where to access resources.

-• Phones are Not BYOD devices: Students must follow the student handbook regarding cell phone use on their campus.
+• Phones (including: Tablets, Smart Watches, ...) are Not BYOD devices: Students must follow the student handbook regarding cell phone use on their campus.

 • Security & Responsibility: The district is not responsible for lost, stolen, or damaged personal devices.
 Students should take care of their devices and keep them secure.